Digital omnivore

+Connected devices and digital consumption

-A 2011 analysis of the way consumers in the U.S. viewed news content on different devices throughout the day demonstrates how people use different devices for different functions.
+A 2015 study of digital media consumption showed that smartphones were primarily used for communication, and tablets were primarily used for entertainment – additionally, both were frequently used in conjuncture with other devices, like televisions.
+An earlier 2011 analysis of the way consumers in the U.S. viewed news content on their devices throughout the day demonstrated how people use different mobile devices for different functions.
 On a typical weekend morning, digital omnivores accessed their news using their tablet, favored their computer during the working day, and returned to tablet use in the evening, peaking between the hours of 9pm and midnight.
 Mobile phones were used for web-browsing throughout the day when users were away from their personal computer.